mosemizrahi/HexagonGrid/README.md

 Green Vertex: Vertex protected by a fireman

-Click a non-burning vertex to protect it with a fireman.
+Click a non-burning, non-protected vertex to protect it with a fireman.

 Press the right arrow key to make the fire spread automatically.